orthanc-mirrors/orthanc-book/Sphinx/source/users/cookbook.rst

 against the system-wide version of your Python or Java runtime environment.
-You should install the ``orthanc-python`` or ``orthanc-java`` package from your native Debian/Ubuntu distribution if available, or compile the plugin from sources.
+You should install the ``orthanc-python`` or ``orthanc-java`` package from your native Debian/Ubuntu distribution if available, or compile the corresponding plugin from sources.

 .. _orthanc-explorer: